postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 If you're a team administrator you can manage the members of your workspace, from the Dashboard Overview via the **Members** tab.

-For a team workspace, you can add or remove any team member from the __Members__ section, selecting access permissions depending on your account level, and save your changes.
+For a team workspace, you can add or remove any team member or [group](/docs/administration/managing-your-team/user-groups/) from the __Members__ section, selecting access permissions depending on your account level, and save your changes.

 <img alt="Edit team workspace" src="https://assets.postman.com/postman-docs/edit-members-team-workspace-v8.jpg" width="350px">